collective/atreal.massloader/README.rst

 Description
 ===========

-* MassLoader creates Files and Images or only Files with files in archive.
+* MassLoader creates Files and Images or only Files with files in the uploaded archive.
-* MassLoader add an action on Folder, Large Plone Folder and Plone Site.
+* MassLoader adds an action on Folder and Plone Site.
 You can change theses portal types in the control panel.
 * MassLoader has a content size limit, and is able to protect your server from logic bombs.
 * MassLoader can handle any size of archive file, without overload of your server.

 Important
 =========

 * The permission is only set by default to the role 'Manager' and 'Owner'.
-* From the version 3.0.0beta1, the portal type of new object can be managed via 2 mechanisms, selectable in the control panel :
+* From version 3.0.0beta1, the portal type of new objects can be managed via 2 mechanisms, selectable in the control panel :

-  * If content type registry detects an Image, MassLoader creates an Image, if it's not an image MassLoader creates a file with the portal type selected in Control Panel.
+  * If the content type registry detects an Image, MassLoader creates an Image.
+    If it's not an image MassLoader creates a file with the portal type selected in the Control Panel.
-  * Or the checkbox is checked in Control Panel and Massloader creates only files with the portal type selected in Control Panel/
+  * Or the checkbox is checked in Control Panel and Massloader creates only files with the portal type selected in the Control Panel.

 * Default max size for each file to be uncompressed is set to 20 Mb.
 You can modify this size limit in the control panel.
-* If a folder with a same id already exists, it is conserved.
-If a same file exists whith the same id, just the datas are updated.
+* If a folder with the same id already exists, it is conserved.
+If the same file exists whith the same id, just the datas are updated.